+ 4 More

 Exotic doubles such as picking the first try scorer and the winning margin together will often own odds in excess of $30.

-Futures markets allow us to punt on events which will have outcomes at the season’s end, such as wagering on the premiership winner, who will make the top-four, the Grand Final quinella (the two sides who will face off in the decider), or the minor premiers.
+Futures markets allow us to punt on events which will have outcomes at the season’s end, such as the 2016 NRL premiership, who will make the top-four, the Grand Final quinella (the two sides who will face off in the decider), or the minor premiers.
 Player-specific future bets include picking the winner of the Dally M Medal, the top try scorer and the leading points scorer, and the Clive Churchill Medal winner.

 A similar concept to doubles, but here you can combine multiple selections which do not impact upon each other, such as four head-to-head bets from four different matches.
 With each individual selection (termed a leg) added to the multi-bet, the odds for that bet are multiplied with the odds which preceded that choice.
 For instance: the Broncos are playing the Sharks, the Cowboys are up against the Tigers, and the Titans are playing the Knights.
 You could choose to multi Cameron Smith to score the first try in the Broncos-Sharks match ($7.00), with a Tigers win ($2.20) and a Titans win ($2.15), for odds of $33.11.